Green-Software-Foundation/sci/case-studies/eshoppen.md

 SCI =  (E * I) + M = ((0.0036+0.01216 * 951 gCO2e/kwH) + 9.98 gCO2e = **24.96 gCO2e**

+This is for one client device.
+For the modeling and functional unit we have chosen (500 users per 1 hour ), we need to multiply this value by 500.

+Hence SCI for all client devices = **12,480 gCO2e**

 ### Networking infrastructure for the  Web application

 Based on the load tests conducted Data in = 1.16 GB.
 Data out = 14.3 GB